-How our audit addressed the key audit matter

-Our procedures included, amongst others:

-- Assessing management's determination of its areas of interest for consistency with the definition in AASB 6.
-This involved analysing the tenements in which the Consolidated Entity holds an interest and the exploration programmes planned for those tenements; - For each area of interest, we assessed the Consolidated Entity's rights to tenure by corroborating to government registries and evaluating agreements in place with other parties as applicable; - We tested the additions to capitalised expenditure for the year by evaluating a sample of recorded expenditure for consistency to underlying records, the capitalisation requirements of the Consolidated Entity's accounting policy and the requirements of AASB 6; - We considered the activities in each area of interest to date and assessed the planned future activities for each area of interest by evaluating budgets for each area of interest;
+Key audit matter How our audit addressed the key audit matter Exploration and Evaluation Expenditure -Our procedures included, amongst others: \$9,777,828 Assessing management's determination of its (Refer to Note 10) areas of interest for consistency with the definition in AASB 6.
+This involved analysing the Exploration and evaluation expenditure is a key tenements in which the Consolidated Entity audit matter due to: holds an interest and the exploration The significance of the balance to the programmes planned for those tenements; Consolidated Entity's consolidated financial For each area of interest, we assessed the position.
+Consolidated Entity's rights to tenure by The level of judgement required in evaluating corroborating to government registries and management's application of the requirements of evaluating agreements in place with other parties AASB 6 Exploration for and Evaluation of as applicable; Mineral Resources.
+AASB 6 is an industry We tested the additions to capitalised specific accounting standard requiring the expenditure for the year by evaluating a sample application of significant judgements, estimates of recorded expenditure for consistency to and industry knowledge.
+This includes specific underlying records, the capitalisation requirements for expenditure to be capitalised as requirements of the Consolidated Entity's an asset and subsequent requirements which accounting policy and the requirements of must be complied with for capitalised AASB 6: expenditure to continue to be carried as an We considered the activities in each area of asset. interest to date and assessed the planned future The assessment of impairment of exploration activities for each area of interest by evaluating and evaluation expenditure being inherently budgets for each area of interest;

 Key audit matter How our audit addressed the key audit matter We assessed each area of interest for one or more of the following circumstances that may indicate impairment of the capitalised expenditure: the licenses for the right to explore expiring in the near future or are not expected to be renewed; substantive expenditure for further exploration in the specific area is neither budgeted or planned; decision or intent by the Consolidated Entity to discontinue activities in the specific area of interest due to lack of commercially viable quantities of resources. data indicating that, although a development in the specific area is likely to proceed, the carrying amount of the exploration asset is unlikely to be recovered in full from successful development or sale.
-Disposal of Pilbara Gold Project Our audit procedures included amongst others: (Refer to note 8) In September 2018 the Company completed the Reviewing the terms of the sales agreement and assessed the conditions; sale of its wholly owned subsidiary Drummond East Pty Ltd, the holder of its seven Pilbara licences, to Reviewed the calculation of the Gain on disposal of Pilbara Gold Project; Pacton Gold Inc. (Pacton).
+Disposal of Pilbara Gold Project (Refer to note 8) In September 2018 the Company completed the sale of its wholly owned subsidiary Drummond East Pty Ltd, the holder of its seven Pilbara licences, to Pacton Gold Inc. (Pacton).
 Under the terms of the Sale Agreement the Company was paid a total of CAD\$325,000 (AUD\$340,758) in cash and 2,125,000 common shares in Pacton.
-The Company Assessed the accounting treatment of shares received as part of the Consideration received from Pacton Gold Inc; recognised a gain on the sale of the tenements of \$1,099,031.
-Verified the disposal of the shares and calculations on the loss on disposal of the consideration shares; Assessed the disclosures in the financial report.
+The Company recognised a gain on the sale of the tenements of \$1,099,031.
+Our audit procedures included amongst others: Reviewing the terms of the sales agreement and assessed the conditions; Reviewed the calculation of the Gain on disposal of Pilbara Gold Project; Assessed the accounting treatment of shares received as part of the Consideration received from Pacton Gold Inc; Verified the disposal of the shares and calculations on the loss on disposal of the consideration shares; Assessed the disclosures in the financial report.